The best Android emulators make it simple and easy to run Android apps and games on your desktop PC or Mac.

 BlueStacks App Player is perhaps the best-known Android emulator, and it's hardly surprising given its quality and reliability.
 BlueStacks has been designed with ease of use in mind, and looks and feels just like Android on a tablet or smartphone.
 There are free and paid-for versions available.
 The free one includes some ads and the occasional sponsored app, but these are pretty discreet.

-BlueStacks is primarily about games and the interface is essentially a front end for downloading and installing them, but it's also possible to visit the Google Play Store and search for other apps.
+BlueStacks is primarily about games and the interface is essentially a front end for downloading and installing them, but it's also possible to visit the Google Play Store and search for other apps and if you want to add apps and games from other sources, you have the option of using standalone APK files.
+In our experience set up was simple and easy, and we could install Summoners War fine, but we couldn't use an existing account login so watch out for that.

 GameLoop is another Android emulator that is primarily for use as a gaming platform.
 Among its most popular titles includes Call of Duty: Mobile and PUBG Mobile, with Tencent previously declaring it to be the official emulator for their COD games.